 This Bill also prevents the exploitation of surrogate mothers, the rejection of children born through surrogacy, and restricts the import of human embryos and gametes.

 Limitation of this Bill

 This Bill ignores some important recommendations provided by the 2017 Parliamentary panel, though the intention of passing this Bill is to regulate the ART clinics.

-Nowadays people get married late and waiting period for five years can cause a violation of the reproductive rights of a couple, as the biological clock stop ticking after a certain an age.
+Nowadays people get married late and a waiting period for five years can cause a violation of the reproductive rights of a couple, as the biological clock stop ticking after a certain age.

-All the above-mentioned points had recommended by the 2014 panel, But recent Bill ignores them and comes under the doubt of its efficiency.
+All the above-mentioned points had been recommended by the 2014 panel, But the recent Bill ignores them and comes under the doubt of its efficiency.